-Paula does wrestle with the decision and she dismisses it initially because, as she tells her husband, abortions “are for 16 year olds after prom.”
+Paula does wrestle with the decision and she dismisses it initially because, as she tells her husband, abortions “are for 16-year-olds after prom.”
 It’s also implied that her Catholicism makes this a difficult choice.
 But she’s on the verge of making some huge career moves for herself after years of putting everyone else first, and her decision to have an abortion is a powerful moment of choosing what’s right for her and her family.

-Afterwards, we see her recovering, and it’s clearly been an emotionally and physically draining experience for her – but we also see, over the rest of the season, that it was the right choice for her.
+Afterward, we see her recovering, and it’s clearly been an emotionally and physically draining experience for her – but we also see, over the rest of the season, that it was the right choice for her.

 Jane the Virgin